JamesCrichton/Sholl_Analysis/README.md

 - Path to image you with to analyse
 - Path to the segmentation model
 - The program uses the nucleus to set the centre of the Sholl analysis.
 How far from the centre should this start (px)
-- How much separation would you like between the Sholl analysis rings?
+- How much separation would you like between the Sholl analysis rings (px)?

 2. Specify which channel number in the multichannel stack represents the nucleus and which is the astrocyte staining